A Sequence-Form Characterization and Differentiable Path-Following Method for Computing Normal-Form Perfect Equilibria in Extensive-Form Games: Conclusion

 \section{Conclusion}

 The sequence form's holistic property enables the development of a sequence-form characterization for normal-form refinements of Nash equilibria, and its compactness contributes to computational efficiency.
 Inspired by this, we have developed a sequence-form characterization of normal-form perfect equilibria for extensive-form games with perfect recall.
 Guided by this theoretical foundation, we have proposed three distinct sequence-form differential path-following methods for computing normal-form perfect equilibria and rigorously proved their convergence.
 These methods are underpinned by the construction of artificial games, where the first method incorporates logarithmic-barrier terms into the payoff functions, while the last two methods are derived by extending Harsanyi's linear and logarithmic tracing procedure to the sequence form, respectively.
-All three methods provide flexibility in choosing the starting point within a specified range.
-Through both theoretical analysis and numerical experiments, we have demonstrated the existence of smooth paths leading to normal-form perfect equilibria.
-To compare the performance of these methods, we have designed two distinct types of random games for comparative experiments.
+Each of the three methods allows for choosing the starting point within a specified range.
+The existence of smooth paths converging to normal-form perfect equilibria has been established by means of theoretical analysis and numerical experiments.
+To evaluate the performance of these methods, we have constructed two distinct types of random games for comparative experiments.
 The experimental results further substantiate the effectiveness and efficiency of our methods.
 Future work could investigate the computation of other normal-form refinements of Nash equilibrium in $n$-player games, such as normal-form proper equilibrium.